Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

+This framework enables us to express our beliefs on how causal pathways vary across populations, resulting in algorithms that are transparent and explicit in their underlying assumptions.
 Methods based on causal graphs provide specific solutions for marker transportability if causal associations between specific factors that determine the marker and outcome values are known.
-But, what if the only information we have is differences in outcome prevalence across populations?
+But, what if the only information we have from a target population is its outcome prevalence?
 Our parsimonious framework enables an overall assessment of the plausibility of the assumptions under various transportability methods even under such a general case.
-For transportability by predictive values, one can question as to why only one cause (\(T\), the one we happen to be measuring) should be responsible for change in prevalence.
+For transportability by predictive values, one can question as to why only one set of causes (\(T\), the one we happen to be measuring) should be responsible for change in prevalence.
 Transportability by accuracy is also questionable due to unclear assumptions it places on the distribution of causes.
-For this general case, it might be more reasonable to take a neutral yet transparent stance about the variations in causes, for example that all causes move by the same extent to cause change in prevalence.
-As an implementation of this approach, instead of applying a correcting odds-ratio to predicted values, one can solve for a common odds-ratio that, when applied to \(P_T\), \(P_U\), and \(P_V\) in the source population, results in a new population that matches the outcome prevalence in the target population.
-This ``proportional odds'' assumption is a new, distinct transportability approach that would generate different updated values of marker performance metrics compared with both conventional methods.
-Details of solving for this common odds-ratio are provided in the Appendix.
+For this general case, it might be more reasonable to take a neutral yet transparent stance about the variations in causes: that the prevalences of all three cause groups move by the same extent to bring about change in prevalence.
+As an implementation of this approach, one can solve for a common odds ratio that, when applied to \(P_T\), \(P_U\), and \(P_V\) in the source population, results in a new population that matches the desired outcome prevalence.
+Formally, this approach models the prevalences of cause groups in the target population as follows:

+for \(i \in \{T, U, V\}\), and \(x\) being a common odds ratio.
+This ``proportional-odds'' assumption is a new, distinct transportability approach that would generate different updated values of marker performance metrics compared with both conventional methods.
+Details of solving for this common odds ratio are provided in Appendix 1.
+Appendix 2 provides a basic R implementation.

-In our numerical example (last row of Table \ref{tbl:example}), we need to apply an odds-ratio of 1.612 to the three causes to match the target population's outcome prevalence.
-The contingency table under this method of transportability will be \{0.290, 0.060, 0.333, 0.318\}.
-This in turn results in SE of 0.465 and SP of 0.841.
-The PPV and NPV are, respectively, 0.829 and 0.489.
+In our numerical example (last row of Table \ref{tbl:example}), we need to apply an odds ratio of 1.440 to the prevalences of three cause groups in the source population to match the target population's outcome prevalence.
+The contingency table under this method of transportability will be \{0.124, 0.201, 0.052, 0.623\}.
+This in turn results in SE of 0.703 and SP of 0.757.
+The PPV and NPV are, respectively, 0.382 and 0.923.